trofimich/TwinCAT.OpenFramework/README.md

 ## 🗂 Why this library structure?

 There’s a joke among developers:
-> “Rule #1 of framework development — don’t build a framework.”
+> “Rule #1 of framework development — don’t create a framework.”

 Designing one involves hard tradeoffs: architectural purity vs. usability.
 The current structure is the result of many iterations and refactorings.